This strawberry overnight oats is a quick and easy vegan breakfast recipe. Perfect for when you are having a busy morning.

-As I mentioned many times before, breakfast shouldn’t take too long time to prepare.
-Standing in the kitchen early in the morning, making pancakes or some other breakfast dishes that takes too long is never happening in my kitchen.
+As I mentioned many times before, breakfast shouldn’t take a too long time to prepare.
+Standing in the kitchen early in the morning, making pancakes or some other breakfast dishes that take too long is almost never happening in my kitchen.
 I like (LOOOVE!!) pancakes, but its not something I eat in the morning, ever.

 A few weeks ago I took a personality test online, and what I found out was a bit scary.
 It´s like they know me.
 They know how I think, how I react in different situations etc. An interesting thing about the result is that it said I’m lazy but creative.
 And yes that is correct.
 That sounds like me.